recreate-run/mixable/NETLIFY_DEPLOYMENT.md

 # Deploying Mixable Waitlist to Netlify

-This guide walks you through deploying the Mixable waitlist page to Netlify.
+This guide walks you through deploying the Mixable waitlist page to Netlify as a React SPA.

-## Important Note About TanStack Start

-**TanStack Start is an SSR framework designed for Cloudflare Workers.** It requires a server runtime and doesn't generate static HTML files by default like frameworks such as Next.js or Gatsby.

-### Recommended Deployment Options (in order of preference):

-1. **Cloudflare Workers (Recommended)** - Use the existing `npm run deploy` command
-2. **Netlify with Netlify Functions** - Requires custom configuration (explained below)
-3. **Static Deployment** - Requires creating a custom index.html (simplest but limited)

-This guide focuses on **Option 3** (static deployment) which works well for the waitlist page since it's primarily client-side with Supabase handling the backend.

 ## Prerequisites